SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 where :math:`L(n_{\mathrm{signal}})` is the likelihood for a given number of signal events.
-The likelihood is computed using a simple Poisson convoluted with a Gaussian as a function of the number of observed events (:math:`n_{\mathrm{obs}}`), the number of expected background events (:math:`n_{b}`) and its error (:math:`\delta_{b}`) and the number of signal events (:math:`n_{\mathrm{signal}}`) and its error (:math:`\delta_{s})`).
+The likelihood is computed using a simple Poisson convoluted with a Gaussian (for the background and signal uncertainties) as a function of the number of observed events (:math:`n_{\mathrm{obs}}`), the number of expected background events (:math:`n_{b}`) and its error (:math:`\delta_{b}`) and the number of signal events (:math:`n_{\mathrm{signal}}`) and its error (:math:`\delta_{s})`).
-While :math:`n_{\mathrm{obs}}`, :math:`n_{b}` and :math:`\delta_{b}` are directly extracted from the |Dataset|, :math:`n_{\mathrm{signal}}` is obtained from from the :ref:`theoryPredictions` calculation and :math:`\delta_{s} = 20\%~\cdot n_{\mathrm{signal}}` by default.
+While :math:`n_{\mathrm{obs}}`, :math:`n_{b}` and :math:`\delta_{b}` are directly extracted from the |Dataset|, :math:`n_{\mathrm{signal}}` is obtained from the :ref:`theoryPredictions` calculation and :math:`\delta_{s} = 20\%~\cdot n_{\mathrm{signal}}` by default.

 * **The** :math:`\chi^2` **for a given** |EMr| **is computed using the** `chi2  method <../../../documentation/build/html/tools.html#tools.statistics.chi2>`_